servinlp/marvin-KPN-LoRa/README.md

 ### KPN LoRa

-If you don't have one already, make an account on the [KPN LoRa developer portal]
+If you don't have one already, make an account on the [KPN LoRa developer portal].
+This will give you free access for 10 weeks to use 10 different devices.

 Once logged in you van add a Device with the Add Device button.